hallySEU/RNN-based-PyTorch/README.md

-# Dynamic-RNN-based-PyTorch
+#LSTM-based-PyTorch
-Implementation of dynamic rnn based on pytorch
+Implementation of LSTM based on pytorch